SoliDeoGloria.tech

 Azure Virtual WAN Route Maps and Reflected Routes

-Microsoft have make controlling routing within a Virtual WAN much easier thanks to a combination of Routing Intent and Route Maps (in preview at time of writing).
-Route Maps work in the same manner (at least theoretically) to route map configuratons network administrators are used to in on-premises equipment.
 In testing tehm out for a customer, I ran straight into a problem.
 I like to keep things tidy, and when I looked at the output of the outbound route map configuration for a site to site VPN with AWS, I didn’t like that it showed all my AWS routes being published back out to the VPN.
+So I configured a route map rule to drop reflected routes.

 Read more…